raspberrypilearning/quest-seeker/en/step_2.md

 --- /collapse ---

-Drag the Coins TextMeshPro object to the Coin Text property in the Inspector.
+Drag the 'Coin Text' TextMeshPro object to the Coin Text property in the Inspector.

 --- /task ---